[Holodeck:

 CHAKOTAY: See what?

-NEELIX: He, he, he did a lovely wrapping job, don't you think?
+NEELIX: He.
+He.
+He did a lovely wrapping job, don't you think?

 TUVOK [OC]: Bridge to Janeway.